netdata/netdata/health/REFERENCE.md

 -   The `on` and `lookup` lines are **always required**.
 -   Each entity **must** have one of the following lines: `calc`, `warn`, or `crit`.
 -   The `alarm` or `template` line must be the first line of any entity.
+-   A few lines use space-separated lists to define how the entity behaves.
+You can use `*` as a wildcard or prefix with `!` for a negative match.
+Order is important, too!
+See our [simple patterns docs](../libnetdata/simple_pattern/) for more examples.

 | line                                                | required        | functionality                                                                         |
 | --------------------------------------------------- | --------------- | ------------------------------------------------------------------------------------- |